-In competing with larger organizations, many new and small firms are taking advantage of the level playing field which the internet offers by placing their business on the world wide web.
+In competing with larger organisations, many new and small firms are taking advantage of the level playing field which the internet offers by placing their business on the world wide web.

 Set up Policies

-Decide who will have permission to maintain your business website, email accounts, and social media presence and any other sensitive data.
+Decide who will have permission to maintain your business website, email accounts, password manager, social media presence and any other sensitive data.

 Social media is here to stay.
 Your staff are your number one advocate on social media.

-Therefore, you need to train your staff on what makes up appropriate content to post when they are representing your brand on social media.
+Therefore, you need to train your staff on what makes up quality content to post when they are representing your brand on social media.

 But ask yourself, “Would I be willing to represent myself in court, just to save cost in legal expenses?”You are right to be nervous about the impact of the internet on your business, just as you are right to be excited about the potentials.
 Click To Tweet

 It is often safer and more cost-effective in the long run to hire a professional digital marketing specialist or a social media marketing specialist.
 Calculate the cost of time spent in producing a website – time that can accomplish other tasks.

-The “big boys” in web development charge rates for developing useful internet websites that small businesses cannot afford.
+The “big boys” in web development charge rates for developing websites that other businesses cannot afford.

-A year later, having received little or no response, the company may abandon the website and the Internet entirely!
+A year later, having received little or no response, that business may abandon the website and the Internet entirely!

-So before you start an online business schedule a meeting with me today.
-I’ll show you the safest and most affordable way to go about it.
+So before you start an online business schedule a meeting with Mauco Enterprises today.
+We’ll show you the safest and most affordable way to go about it.